 Does F5 Networks Have A Good ROCE?

-When making comparisons between similar businesses, investors may find ROCE useful.
-Using our data, we find that F5 Networks’s ROCE is meaningfully better than the 7.5% average in the Communications industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
-Putting aside its position relative to its industry for now, in absolute terms, F5 Networks’s ROCE is currently very good.
+One way to assess ROCE is to compare similar companies.
+Using our data, we find that F5 Networks's ROCE is meaningfully better than the 6.6% average in the Communications industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
+Setting aside the comparison to its industry for a moment, F5 Networks's ROCE in absolute terms currently looks quite high.

-How F5 Networks’s Current Liabilities Impact Its ROCE
+Do F5 Networks's Current Liabilities Skew Its ROCE?

-F5 Networks has total assets of US$2.6b and current liabilities of US$954m.
-As a result, its current liabilities are equal to approximately 37% of its total assets.
-F5 Networks’s ROCE is boosted somewhat by its middling amount of current liabilities.
+F5 Networks has total assets of US$3.2b and current liabilities of US$1.1b.
+Therefore its current liabilities are equivalent to approximately 34% of its total assets.
+F5 Networks's ROCE is boosted somewhat by its middling amount of current liabilities.

 What We Can Learn From F5 Networks's ROCE